Thermi/blocklists-ipset/Readme.md

 create blocklists-de-temporary_v4 hash:ip family inet6 hashsize 1024 maxelem 65535

+Afterwards, the temporary sets and the permanent sets are swapped.
-Afterwards, the temporary sets are destroyed and the temporary files deleted.
+Then the temporary sets are destroyed and the temporary files deleted.

 Errors are written to stderr.